bagusbrontosie/machine-learning-with-minishift/README.md

 The second route will accept an array of pixel values passed in a JSON formatted array to `/predict`.
 These values will be reshaped to fit the dimensions that our neural network expects as input, and will then be classified by the network.
 The result of the neural network is then passed back as a response to the request in JSON formatted object.

 Finally, we'll create a function which we will be able to trigger to start the server listening on a given port.
-Copy and paste the following below the last block of code.
+The following below the last block of code.

 ```python
 def start():